solana-foundation/developer-content/content/courses/program-optimization/program-configuration.md

 }
 ```

-Before instruction logic even executes, a check will be performed to make sure
+Before instruction handler logic even executes, a check will be performed to
-the instruction's signer matches the hard-coded `ADMIN_PUBKEY`.
-Notice that the
+make sure the instruction's signer matches the hard-coded `ADMIN_PUBKEY`.
+Notice
-example above doesn't show the instruction that initializes the config account,
+that the example above doesn't show the instruction handler that initializes the
-but it should have similar constraints to ensure that an attacker can't
+config account, but it should have similar constraints to ensure that an
-initialize the account with unexpected values.
+attacker can't initialize the account with unexpected values.

 While this approach works, it also means keeping track of an admin wallet on top
 of keeping track of a program's upgrade authority.
 With a few more lines of